 Australia has a Goods and Services Tax (GST) of 10%.
 Prices in Australia are shown as inclusive of GST.
 Departing travelers may be able to claim a refund for GST paid on goods purchased in Australia.
 The goods must have been purchased no earlier than 30 days before leaving Australia.
 Refunds can only be made on purchases totaling A$300 or more from each store.
 Tourist Refund Scheme (TRS) facilities are located at international airports and cruise-liner terminals.
 To claim, travelers must show their passport, international boarding pass, retailer’s tax invoice and the goods.
 Other conditions apply.

 Tipping is optional.
 However, the recommended amounts are:

 Tour Guides: optional

 230/240 volts, 50 Hz, 3 pin plugs.
 The power supply is 220/240 volts AC.
 Sockets accept three-flat-pin plugs so an adaptor is needed.
 110v appliances will need a voltage converter.

 Before your visit you should arrange sufficient medical and travel insurance.
 Ensure the policy is adequate to cover costs for ambulance or helicopter rescue, emergency surgery, or transportation home.
 We offer travel insurance policies – ask your Aspire Down Under consultant for more details.

-Vaccinations are not required unless you have come from, or visited, a yellow fever infected country or zone within six days before arrival.
-No other health certificate is required to enter Australia.
+For other vaccinations they are not required unless you have come from, or visited, a yellow fever infected country or zone within six days before arrival.

 It is safe to drink tap water anywhere in Australia.
 Bottled mineral water is available throughout the country.